Chile: Report from the Base

 2012 Green Party Platform On Immigration - Ticket Stein / Honkala

 The Green Party stands firmly for social justice for all those living in this country regardless of their immigration status.
 Above all, policy and law must be humane.
 Anything less would be inconsistent with our Green Values, and with our nation's values.

-The decision, by President Obama’s Department of Homeland Security (DHS), to impose the Secure Communities Program on the State of Massachusetts, seriously undermines reasonable sovereignty claims of the states, encourages the practice racial profiling, and erodes individual rights to due process.
+The decision, by President Obama’s Department of Homeland Security (DHS), to impose the Secure Communities Program on the State of Massachusetts in 2012, seriously undermines reasonable sovereignty claims of the states, encourages the practice racial profiling, and erodes individual rights to due process.
 Of course, it targets immigrants and specifically Latinos.
 But this is no aberration.
 Secure communities is cut from the same cloth as the National Defense Authorization Act providing for the indefinite worldwide detention of individuals, or the executive branch assertion that it has the right to kill anyone it deems to be a threat (regardless of their citizenship and without benefit of any judicial process), or the attempt via SOPA/PIPA and now CISPA to make either federal agencies or powerful companies the arbiters of internet content and property claims.

 We need to attack the very idea of state

 A talk given at the May Day noon rally in the City Hall Plaza in Boston on Tuesday, May 1, 2012 by James Herod

 Message by Chuck Turner for the Boston May Day 2012 event